 Before the recruiter decides to actually read your resume—

 This is how little time they’ll spend scanning your resume for customer service, according to our HR statistics report.

-If you want to be sure you make a great impression, go for the chronological resume format.
+If you want to be sure you make a great impression, go for the chronological resume.

 It highlights your experience and key achievements, for one thing.